susam/lab/web/sockets/README.md

   - SSE-based web application: SSE stands for server-sent events.
 The server pushes continuous updates in form of events to the client after the initial connnection is established.
-SSE is one-directional where events are sent only from server to the clients.
+SSE is unidirectional where events are sent only from server to the clients.
 The server sends the events using MIME type `text/event-stream`.
 Each event sent by the server is in the form of a text block terminated by a pair of newlines.
 SSE has a